REDHeal

 (4) Multi-Signature Wallet

-Users can interact with smart contracts deployed on the BSC blockchain using this wallet.
-Through it, users can execute smart contracts, read or write data, and send transactions.
-When transferring coins/tokens stored in this wallet to another wallet address, users can input the target wallet's address and specify the amount of tokens they wish to send.
+Through this wallet, users will be able to interact with smart contracts deployed on the Polygon blockchain.
+They can execute smart contracts, read and write data, and send transactions.
+To transfer coins/tokens stored in the wallet to other wallet addresses, users simply input the recipient’s address and specify the amount of tokens to be sent.

 2. Reward System